 In the bathroom, you’ll find an abundance of hardware, like a walk-in rain shower, twin vanities, a deep soaking tub with a TV in the wall, and signature bath amenities from Remède.

 The St. Regis Tianjin has 2 full-service restaurants, a wine cellar, and of course, The St. Regis Bar.
 The property also houses an Iridium Spa measuring 13,000 square feet, a full-service gym, and a heated indoor pool.

-Although the St. Regis Tianjin costs around $170 per night if paying with cash, you’ll probably be shocked that the hotel is a Category 3 property, which means you can redeem as little as 15,000 points during off-peak dates for a stay here!
-During standard dates, you’ll spend 17,500 points per night, and during peak dates, you’ll redeem 20,000 points per night.
+Although the St. Regis Tianjin costs around $170 per night if paying with cash, you’ll probably be shocked that the hotel charges as little as 15,000-20,000 points per night on average.

 There are tons of luxurious St. Regis resorts, but one of the easiest-to-access properties is the St. Regis Punta Mita, a property in central Mexico.
 This resort overlooks the Pacific Ocean and is only 15 miles from the Bucerías seaside village and less than 30 miles from downtown Puerto Vallarta.

 The property is set on 22 lush acres on a serene isthmus and has a ton of facilities.
 The standard rooms are each a minimum of 600 square feet in size and have a private furnished patio.